PeterLaudel/learn/readme.md

 We **must** use snake case for naming all database entities, including databases, tables, columns and constraints.
 Tables **must** be named in the plural form of the resource they store.

+## Monitoring

+Monitoring is essential for understanding the health and performance of our systems.
+Without monitoring, we are blind to failures and can only react when users complain.
+With monitoring, we are proactive.
+We use **Sentry** for error tracking and **Grafana** for metrics and dashboards.
+Together, they give us visibility into the four golden signals:

+1. **Latency**
+   - How long it takes to serve a request.
+   - Includes both *successful* and *failed* requests (since errors can be very fast).

+2. **Traffic**
+   - The demand on the system.
+   - Measured as requests per second, queries per second, transactions per second, etc.

+3. **Errors**
+   - The rate of failed requests.
+   - Includes explicit failures (e.g., 5xx responses) and implicit ones (e.g., incorrect results).

+4. **Saturation**
+   - How “full” the system is.
+   - Indicates how close the system is to its limits (CPU, memory, queue length, thread pools, etc.).

 ## Tracking

+Tracking is necessary to record User usage and behaviour.
 Tracking **should** not impact the performance of production code.
 Any tracking logic should be designed to run asynchronously and should not introduce latency or block critical application flows.

 - Dependencies required for tracking **must** not be included in the main production bundle unless absolutely necessary.
 - Use environment-based configuration to enable or disable tracking in different environments.